 I'm from a small town (in the middle of nowhere 🙂 ), and I don't have any place locally where I can buy young fresh chicken.
 So I end up buying the big fat breasts at Walmart.
 I cut them in half, and they work fine.

-But there is a big difference in chicken.
+However, there is a big difference in chicken.
 And if you want the best, tender chicken breast, you'll need to find someone who sells young, fresh chicken.
+It will make a difference, I guarantee.

-Cooking Chicken Breast
+Baking Chicken Breast

 I like my chicken thighs and legs a little more well-done (180 degrees), but chicken breast is better if not cooked too long.

-What to Serve with Baked Chicken Breast
+What to Serve with Amish Baked Chicken Breast

 Many different sides would be great with these creamy Amish chicken breasts.

-And rice is one of my favorites to serve with this dish.
+A simple pot of rice is one of my favorites to serve with this dish.
 You can spoon the chicken and sauce over top of the rice and it works great together.

 Amish Oven-Baked Creamy Chicken Breast Recipe